-Stage two: Skin Redness – The infected genital region may turn red and sensitive, lasting from one to four days.
+Stage two: Skin Redness - The infected genital region may turn red and sensitive, lasting from a few hours to a few days.

-Stage three: Formation of lesions – Lesion or sores begin to rise on the skin.
+Stage three: Formation of lesions - Lesion or sores begin to rise on the skin.
 Sores may appear around the anus or genitals in clusters or individually.
 The sores fill up with fluid and become painful.
-This stage may last for two to six days.
+This stage may last a few days.

-Stage four: Development of Lesions – This stage will be the most contagious.
+Stage four: Development of Lesions - This stage will be the most contagious.
 The lesions or herpes sores will grow until they are ready to burst to release a build up of fluid.
-The wound will stay open and runny for one to four days.
+The wound will stay open and runny for a few days.

 Stage five: Scabbing - Once the herpes sore has drained its fluid build up, it will dry out and begin to scab over a few days.

 Stage six: Healing - Once the scab falls off, the sore will be healed.

 Genital Human Papillomavirus, or genital HPV, is a sexually transmitted disease spread through vaginal, oral or anal sex.
 It is extremely common and in many cases will go away on its own without displaying symptoms.